Psalm 3

 Close-but-Clear Translation

-when he fled from the presence of Absalom, his son.
+When he was fleeing from Absalom, his son.

-4. But you, YHWH, are a shield around me,
+4. But you, YHWH, are a shield for me,

-my honour and the one who lifts my head.
+my honor, and the one who lifts my head.

-he responds to me from his holy mountain.
+and he answers me from his holy mountain.
 Selah.

 6. I lay down and fell asleep.

-7. I will not be afraid of myriads of people
+7. I will not be afraid of tens of thousands of people

 who have taken position against me all around.

-For you have struck all of my enemies on the jaw.
+For you have struck all my enemies on the jaw.

 Your blessing is on your people.
 Selah.